MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWaste/WasteCharacteristicType.md

 ---
-title: WasteCharacteristicType in CloudforSustainabilityWasteDataModel - Common Data Model | Microsoft Docs
+title: WasteCharacteristicType in Cloud for Sustainability waste data model - Common Data Model | Microsoft Docs
 description: Stores all the different classifications for the waste quality characteristics.
 author: cdm-publisher
 ms.service: common-data-model